f321x/offline-LightningATM-esp32/README.md

 ![Wiring - Circuit Diagram](./assets/ATM_circuit_diagram.png)

+You can power the ESP32 either trough the MicroUSB port or over the VIN and GND pins.

 ## Setup software

-Install VSCode and the PlattformIO IDE Extension.
+1. Install VSCode and the PlattformIO IDE Extension.
-Clone this repository and open it as PlattformIO Project.
+2. Clone this repository and open it as PlattformIO Project.
-Check the values in the file lightning_atm.h in the includes directory, change the LNBits key and URL, You can see the correct GPIO pins there.
+3. Check the values in the file lightning_atm.h in the includes directory, change the LNBits key and URL, You can see the correct GPIO pins there.
-Flash the software on the esp32.
+4. Flash the software on the esp32.
 You may have to disconnect the ESP32 from the step up converter before connecting it to the computer to prevent faults, or power it up with the power supply and use an usb isolator.

 If you need help ask me on Nostr @npub1z9n5ktfjrlpyywds9t7ljekr9cm9jjnzs27h702te5fy8p2c4dgs5zvycf